 Facebook is one of the biggest, baddest social networks.
 At times it's a little bit too bad.
 Whether it's pestering you with Candy Crush Saga and Meow Chat invites and autoplaying videos, toggling your News Feed between Top Stories and Most Recent, preventing you from doing what you want as you live outside the US, or just giving away a little more information than you'd like, follow our tips and tricks to help you get the most out of Facebook.
-Like PC Advisor on Facebook.
-(See also: 15 great Twitter tips and tricks.)
+Like Tech Advisor on Facebook.

 Use the following links to jump straight to the tip or trick: